cloudsummer/ICBcomb/README.md

 docker pull xynicoo/rnaseq:n3-fastpMqc
 ```

-### 2. Modify the file "bulk_RNAseq_workflow_of_NEXTFLOW".
+### 2. Modify the file "parameters_of_RNAseq_workflow".

-All software parameters are preconfigured in the "bulk_RNAseq_workflow_of_NEXTFLOW" file.
+All software parameters are preconfigured in the "parameters_of_RNAseq_workflow" file.
 If you need to modify the runtime parameters of the software, you can make changes to this file.

 Software detail in the docker image "xynicoo/rnaseq:n3-fastpMqc":